 I’ve always been a poet.
 I wrote my first poem at the age of five whilst on the way to school with my Mum.
 I can picture exactly which street we were walking along when I first recited it to her.
 Earlier in the walk we had scuffled through autumn leaves, and I spent the rest of the walk secretly composing a poem about autumn in my head.
 I still remember the poem now.
 The scansion needed work, but it did rhyme.
 And more than that, I remember my own, and my Mum’s, delight, when I shared it with her.

 I still have a notebook full of poetry I wrote in early childhood, which I hold very dear.
-In teenage years I dabbled with non-rhyming poetry and, correctly, found it pointless.
 At secondary school I used to dash off silly rhymes to amuse my friends.
 Someone, somewhere still has copies of “I love my orange cardigan” and “Ode to a £3.99 bottle of whisky”.